Lesson 1: How Patents Intersect with Other Forms of IP: Confidential Information/Trade Secrets

 Whether it is feasible to maintain the secrecy of the invention:

-There are logistical impediments to maintaining something as a secret particularly where a business is growing rapidly or requires a multitude of people to know the secret to allow for efficient production.
-In these sorts of circumstances, the logistical constraints for maintaining secrecy as well as the associated costs might warrant consideration of whether patenting might be a more effective strategy.
+There are logistical impediments to maintaining something as a secret, particularly where a business is growing rapidly or requires a multitude of people to know the secret to allow for efficient production.
+In these sorts of circumstances, the logistical constraints for maintaining secrecy, as well as the associated costs, may warrant consideration of whether patenting is a more effective strategy.